sepsoleimanian/SQLand/01 Beginner SQL Topics/03 SQL Basic Filtering and Conditions.md

 - **Reporting**: Create targeted reports (e.g., sales in specific regions).
 - **Exploratory analysis**: Filter data to uncover patterns or anomalies.

-### Real-Life Example
-You’re a data analyst at an e-commerce company tasked with identifying customers from certain regions with missing contact information or specific email patterns for a marketing campaign.

 ---

 ## 2. Logical Operators